jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configuring the Builder][8]

 Next, click **add a stage** on the right side of the screen.
 DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.

-To make sure that the project has a unique path, though, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
+To make sure that the project has a unique path, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
+A complete version of the command might look like this:

+    cf push "${CF_APP}" -n Your-SA-App201410

 As an example:

 ![Configuring the Deployer][9]